-The MMU recommends that compliance rules be revised to include submittal of all necessary hourly load data, and that negative values be included when calculating event compliance across hours and registrations.
+The MMU recommends that PJM correctly report compliance to include negative values when calculating event compliance across hours and registrations.

 Demand resources that are also registered as economic resources have a calculated CBL for the emergency event days.
-Demand resources that are not registered as Economic Resources use the three day CBL type with the symmetrical additive adjustment for measuring energy reductions without the requirements of a Relative Root Mean Squared Error (RRMSE) Test required for all economic resources.47 The CBL must use the RRMSE test to verify that it is a good approximation for real-time load usage.
-The MMU recommends the RRMSE test be required for all demand resources with a CBL.
+Demand resources that are not registered as Economic Resources use the three day CBL type with the symmetrical additive adjustment for measuring energy reductions without the requirements of a Relative Root Mean Squared Error (RRMSE) Test required for all economic resources.
+48 The CBL must use the RRMSE test to verify that it is a good approximation for real-time load usage.